patrickmc19/module-3-challenge/README.md

 ## What was my motivation?

-To apply and master the concepts learned on Javascript, including setting variables, creating arrays, creating and running functions, creating windows - prompts, alerts, and confirms - concating, for loops, query selectprs, math - floor, random - push, join, within JS to complete desired result.
+To apply and master the concepts learned on Javascript, including setting variables, creating arrays, creating and running functions, creating windows - prompts, alerts, and confirms - concating, for loops, query selectors, math - floor, random - push, join, within JS to complete desired result.

 ## Why did I build this project?